LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/README.md

 ## Tech Stack
 Snowflake | dbt | Preset | SQL | VS Code | Git

-## Dashboard Key Insights

-The Preset (Apache Superset) dashboard visualizes:
-*   "Number of hosts" (14.1k) monitor the overall size of the host community & gives a snapshot of the platform's capacity to offer accommodations.
-*   "New listings" (2.07k in Nov 2021) track the rate at which new listings are being added and its accompanying trend line shows growth trajectory, highlighting recent spikes or dips.
-*   "Superhost distribution" (84.27% 'f' - not Superhost, 15.65% 't' - Superhost) assess the proportion of high-quality, experienced hosts and indicates the segment of hosts recognized for exceptional hospitality.
-*   "Price distribution" histogram shows the concentration of listings across different price brackets, helping to understand market positioning.
-*   "Full Moon vs Reviews" investigates unconventional correlations that might (or might not) affect guest experience.
-It attempts to see if there's any correlation between lunar cycles and the sentiment of reviews (positive, neutral, negative).
-Based on the visual, there appears to be no significant difference.

 ## Data & Transformations

 - **Source Data:** Airbnb data for `listings`, `reviews`, and `hosts` sourced from Amazon s3